Constraints on the presence of platinum and gold in the spectra of the kilonova AT2017gfo: Introduction

 Radiative transfer simulations for the spectra of AT2017gfo have taken two approaches.
 The first is to attempt direct identification of species contributing to apparent absorption features in the early spectra. \cite{Smartt2017} suggested attribution of spectral features to Te\I\ and Cs\I, elements from the second \rpro\ peak.
 Further work by \cite{Watson2019} attributed the same absorption features to lighter \rpro\ elements, specifically Sr\II.
 Both works, however, rely on incomplete atomic data.
 Specifically, both use data from \cite{Kurucz2017} for their models.
 This atomic line list provides data for the lowest few ionisation stages for all elements up to the first \rpro\ peak.
 However, due to the difficulties involved with generating this information for heavier elements, the line lists are mostly incomplete beyond this first peak.
 This makes any modelling, and subsequent conclusions difficult, as the elements without complete atomic data will be excluded from consideration.

 The second approach is to calculate new atomic data for heavy elements, and to model the temporal evolution of the spectra in a broad sense.
 The models of \cite{Kasen2017} and \cite{Tanaka2018,Tanaka2020} calculate broad-band spectral energy distributions (SEDs) for low $Y_{\rm e}$ material, which can reproduce the rising near-infrared (NIR) flux observed in AT2017gfo.
-The main reason why these works have focussed on modelling the broad spectral shapes is due to the accuracy of the atomic data used. \cite{Kasen2017} have used elements with complete and well-calibrated\footnote{Calibrated data means that the energy levels from theoretical calculations have been effectively `shifted' to match those obtained experimentally.} atomic data to represent their less well-sampled homologues (e.g. the atomic data for the elements with $Z=21-28$ have been used as `surrogate' data for the open $d$-shell \rpro\ elements with $Z=39-48$ and $Z=72-80$).
+The main reason why these works have focused on modelling the broad spectral shapes is due to the accuracy of the atomic data used. \cite{Kasen2017} have used elements with complete and well-calibrated\footnote{Calibrated data means that the energy levels from theoretical calculations have been effectively `shifted' to match those obtained experimentally.} atomic data to represent their less well-sampled homologues (e.g. the atomic data for the elements with $Z=21-28$ have been used as `surrogate' data for the open $d$-shell \rpro\ elements with $Z=39-48$ and $Z=72-80$).
 This allows them to approximate the general behaviour of these heavier open $d$-shell elements, but restricts them from predicting individual features.
-They also use new atomic data for the elements with $Z=58-70$, but these data have not been calibrated (with the exception of Nd).
+They also use new atomic data for the elements with $Z=58-70$, but these data have not been calibrated.
 Therefore they cannot be used to accurately predict the locations of individual transitions, as these will be systematically offset from the true wavelengths.
-Similarly, the atomic data used by \cite{Tanaka2018, Tanaka2020} have not been calibrated, and so these results also cannot be used to accurately predict the locations of individual transitions either. \cite{Even2020} used tabulated wavelength-dependent opacities to produce SEDs, but this method does not allow identification of specific transitions.
+Similarly, the atomic data used by \cite{Tanaka2018, Tanaka2020} have not been calibrated, and so these results also cannot be used to accurately predict the locations of individual transitions either. \cite{Fontes2020} tabulated wavelength-dependent opacities for all lanthanides and one actinide (uranium), which \cite{Even2020} used to produce SEDs, but this method also does not allow identification of specific transitions.